My Plantiful Cooking

 • Soup in a white pot with a ladle.
 There is a bowl of rice behind.

-Flavorful Korean Gochujang Soup (Gochujang Stew)
+Korean Gochujang Soup (Gochujang Jjigae)

-If you did make this recipe, do leave a rating and comment down below, we love hearing from you!
+If you made this recipe, leave a rating and comment below.
+We would love to hear from you!
 Subscribe to My Plantiful Cooking to get new recipes delivered straight to your inbox!
-Follow us on Instagram, Facebook and Pinterest to get the latest updates. 😉
+Follow us on Instagram, Facebook, and Pinterest to get the latest updates. 😉

 📖 Recipe